Top

 Create Flows in a stable environment

-Create Flow on your desktop application which is stable and is not constantly being updated by code changes.
-If the underlying code of your application is being changed, it may break any Flows that you may have created.
+Create Flows on a stable desktop application that is not constantly updated by code changes.
+If the underlying code of the application changes, it may break any created Flows.

 Stable site 111